-Connected World

-Data centers and communication

-The growing reliance on wireless infrastructure, mobile communications, streaming content, and e-commerce puts tremendous demands on the country's infrastructure.
+Connected World Data centers and communication The growing reliance on wireless infrastructure, mobile communications, streaming content and e-commerce puts tremendous demands on the country's infrastructure.
 REITs are at the center of providing the real estate necessary to connect the world.
-Communication towers owned by REITs help provide the infrastructure that enables local emergency systems to function in communities across America.
+Cell towers owned by REITs provide the infrastructure that enables local emergency systems to function in communities across America.
 REIT-owned warehouses and fulfillment centers are a critical component to meeting the growing demand for e-commerce and rapid-delivery services.

-- Telecommunications towers-98,000+
+Telecommunications towers-95,000

-- Data centers-357
+■ Data centers-260+

-- Industrial facilities-7,300+
+■ Industrial facilities-5,400+

-Travel

-Hotels and accommodations

-Whether you are traveling for business or pleasure, hotel and lodging REITs provide your home away from home.
+Travel Hotels and accommodations Whether you are traveling for business or pleasure, hotel and lodging REITs provide your home away from home.
 With properties in all 50 states and around the world, REITs own hotels and resorts at or near your next travel destination.
-REITs own some of the top hotels in the country's most popular destinations including the New York Marriott Marquis, Sir Francis Drake Hotel in San Francisco, and the Gaylord Opryland Resort in Nashville.
+REITs own some of the top hotels in the country's most popular destinations including the New York Marriott Marquis, Sir Francis Drake Hotel in San Francisco and the Gaylord Opryland Resort in Nashville.

-- Limited service hotels-900
+■ Limited service hotels-890

-- Full service hotels-550+
+■ Full service hotels-620+

-- Extended stay hotels-460+
+Extended stay hotels-540

-ShoppingRetail and entertainment
+■ Budget hotels-4

-REIT-owned properties run the gamut of shopping experiences from grocery anchored shopping plazas and outlet centers to local malls and modern shopping/entertainment destinations.
-REITs own some of the most notable retail centers in the U.S., including Ala Moana Center in Hawaii, King of Prussia Mall in Pennsylvania, and Tysons Corner Center in Virginia.
+Shopping Retail and entertainment REIT-owned properties run the gamut of shopping experiences from grocery anchored shopping plazas and outlet centers to local malls and modern shopping/entertainment destinations.
+REITs own some of the most notable retail centers in the U.S., including Ala Moana Center in Hawaii, King of Prussia Mall in Pennsylvania and Tysons Corner Center in Virginia.

-- Regional malls-500+
+■ Regional malls-500+

-- Shopping centers-3,000
+■ Shopping centers-3,400+

-- Restaurants-4,700+
+■ Restaurants-5,600+

-- Retail facilities (total)-28.000+
+■ Retail facilities (total)-13,000+